Skip to footer content

 </html>

-Server-Side: A SockJS server (sockjsServer) is configured by the Node.js server, which then watches for connections on the /socket port.
-It uses IronPDF (IronPdf.PdfDocument) to invoke the generatePdf() function in order to handle incoming messages (PDF generating requests).
+Server-Side: The Node.js server configures a SockJS server (sockjsServer) and listens for connections on the /socket path.
+It uses IronPDF (IronPdf.PdfDocument) to invoke the generatePdf() function in order to handle incoming messages (PDF generation requests).
 After generating the PDF, it uses the SockJS connection to send the base64-encoded PDF data back to the client.

 sockjs NPM (How It Works For Developers): Figure 5 - SockJS Client Source Code Output

-Client-Side: The client connects to the server via a SockJS connection (sock) and watches for events such as onopen, onmessage, and onclose.
+Client-Side: The client connects to the server via a SockJS connection (sock) and listens for events such as onopen, onmessage, and onclose.
 The user uses sock.send(htmlContent) to send HTML content (htmlContent) to the server for PDF generation when they click the "Generate PDF" button.
-It shows or downloads the PDF to both client, after obtaining the PDF data from the server (sock.onmessage).
+It shows or downloads the PDF, after obtaining the PDF data from the server (sock.onmessage).

 sockjs NPM (How It Works For Developers): Figure 6 - Client Side Output